 After completing a Biomedical Science degree here at UTS, I undertook a PhD in free radical biology with Professor Nicholas Hunt in the Department of Pathology, University of Sydney.
 Towards the end of that time and then after graduation, I worked in Roger Dean and Wendy Jessup’s group at the Heart Research Institute with a focus on low-density lipoprotein (LDL) oxidation and foam cell macrophages.
 I have been a lecturer in pathophysiology at UTS since 2000.

-As Director of Student Mobility and Engagement I (i) oversee global exchange and short term mobility with regard to Faculty of Science students; and (ii) I am one of the subject coordinators for the Faculty’s internship subjects.
+As Director of Student Mobility and Engagement I (i) oversee global exchange and short term mobility with regard to Faculty of Science students; and (ii) I am one of the subject coordinators for the Faculty’s internship subjects and I manage the undergraduate internship program.
 Faculty of Science students with mobility or internship inquiries can lodge them via this mailbox: firstname.lastname@example.org

 I continue to research in the area of free radical biology and I am currently working with Brian Oliver and Hui Chen with regard to inflammatory respiratory diseases.